latower/latower.github.io/_posts/2025-06-30-roy-defends.md

 Existing methods rely on stochastic local search paradigms to refine *feasible* solutions to *good* feasible solutions.
 Roy first did a literature study of NRP solving techniques.
 He finally focused on *ejection chains*, which are techniques aimed at leaving local minima by breaking a feasible solution and then repairing it through a series of propagating moves (in this case: shift swaps).
 He designed and implemented several variants of ejection chains in an existing NRP solver, and did a thorough analysis of how they perform in terms of eventual solution quality.

-I've gotten to know Roy as a modest and friendly guy with a good sense of humour, an intellectually honest thinker, and a researcher who presents his findings with flair.
+I've gotten to know Roy as a humble and friendly guy with a good sense of humour, an intellectually honest thinker, and a researcher who presents his findings with flair.
 I wish him all the best with his next career steps.